 (Check your itinerary as some treks include hostel or guesthouse accommodation, not camping.)
 Pack baby wipes so you can freshen up at the end of the day and in the morning if you’re camping.

-Inca Trail and Machu Picchu Hike Packing List:
+Inca Trail and Machu Picchu Tours Packing List

 Please note: This list will vary slightly depending on which of the Machu Picchu tours you choose because accommodation varies, the way you arrive to Machu Picchu changes, and your activities also vary.
-For ease, this list is based on the 4-Day Inca Trail.
+For ease, this Machu Picchu packing list is based on the 4-Day Inca Trail.

 You’ll need a daypack to carry your daily essentials.
 Ideally, the size should be between 20-25L if you’re not carrying your own camping equipment.
 Choose one with comfortable padded straps and exterior compartments to hold water bottles.
 If not included, use a backpack cover to keep your belongings protected from rain and dirt.